MephistoXoL/Docker-CalibreSrv-Web/README.md

 - /Backup_Library
 ```
 Cronjob will be created:

 ```'0,15,30,45 * * * * /app/Auto_Books_Calibre.sh >> /Books_Calibre_Backup/01-Calibre.log 2>&1'```

 #### Books_Calibre
-All books to upload must be located in this folder, **only .epub format**.
+All books to Add must be located in this folder, **only .epub format**.

-Optional: this folder can be mount from Nextcloud or similar.
+:bulb: Optional: this folder can be mount from Nextcloud or similar.

 #### Books_Calibre_Backup
 The Script copy all .epub files in this folder as backup.